Where do we offer training?

 Practical training starts at 8.00am sharp.
 Boat theory starts after completion of practical, approx 10.45am and end approx 3.00pm.
 PWC theory training is conducted after boat theory approx 2.45pm.

 Please note that we have limited seats for the practical component of training.
 For this reason, sometimes we need to conduct the practical training in two sessions.
-If this occurs, you will still need to commence at 08.30am, and after an initial induction students will be split into two groups.
+If this occurs and you are in the second group, we will let you know shortly after your booking.
+In that case you will start approx 09:15am.

 Is lunch provided?